Install Windows from a Flash Drive

-Step 2 - Copy Windows Setup to the USB flash drive
+Step 2 - Copy Windows Setup to the flash drive

 Optional: add an unattend file to automate the installation process.
 For more information, see Automate Windows Setup.

-Step 3 - Install Windows to the new PC
+Step 3 - Install Windows to the new device

-Connect the USB flash drive to a new PC.
+Connect the flash drive to a new device.

-Turn on the PC and press the key that opens the boot-device selection menu for the computer, such as the Esc/F10/F12 keys.
-Select the option that boots the PC from the USB flash drive.
+Turn on the device and press the key that opens the boot-device selection menu for the computer, such as the Esc/F10/F12 keys.
+Select the option that boots the device from the flash drive.

 Windows Setup starts.
 Follow the instructions to install Windows.